 - 1. COM2.
-In the last 3 months, where have you seen or heard about Waipa District Council? - 2.
-COM3.
-What would be your preferred way to keep up to date with what Waipa District
+In the last 3 months, where have you seen or heard about Waipa District Council? - COM3.
+What would be your preferred way to keep up to date with what Waipa District Council is doing?

 Comments About Council Communication